Portugal Cooking Vacations

 Do you want to learn and taste the Portuguese Flavours?

-Join us and experience the ultimate in small-group travel (maximum ten travelers).
+Join us and experience the ultimate in small-group travel (maximum of ten travelers).
 Get to the heart of Portuguese culture through an exploration of its cuisine.
 Eat the infinite variety of regional Portuguese specialties in their natural setting.
 Learn the secrets of Portuguese dishes by participating in a cooking class with our local chefs.

 Explore the flavors of Portugal on this incredible culinary journey from Lisbon to Porto.